 For many potential students, there is a large amount of doubt surrounding their decision.

 If this stress is affecting you, there are a few things to keep in mind.
 Firstly, depending on if you have earned any relative college credit from another institution already, you will likely have to spend about the first two years of school taking very generalized classes on a wide range of topics.

-You should also be mindful that any degree is often better than no degree when you’re job searching.
+You should also be mindful that any degree or certification is often better than nothing when you’re job searching.